braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 ```
 (and having previously created a project in GCloud Run and enabled the API on the container registry)
 it starts uploading to the container registry the Docker image file (built locally with BentoML).

+Terraform will deploy the container in production.

 ```bash
 terraform init

 terraform apply -var-file=bentoctl.tfvars -auto-approve
 ```
-[bentoctl.tfvars has been interactively created]
+The bentoctl.tfvars has been interactively created via CLI, and contains the details needed for the actual cloud deployment of the image pushed to the registry.
-- TIP: never use _ (underscore) in the names of your project/deployment.
+- Useful tip: never use _ (underscore) in the names of your project/deployment.
 Google CloudRun doesn't like it.

 And...(drumroll)